 The obligation was set at 4.167% in volume terms in 2010, 6.383% from 2013 and 8.696% from 2017.
 This meant that in 2017, each supplier had to submit eight certificates for every 92 litres of fossil fuel sold.
-The obligation increased further to 11.111% in January 2019 and it is expected that the obligation will increase further to 12.360% in January 2020.
-There was a noticeable drop in the use of biofuels in 2016.
-This was as a result of the carry forward of certificates to meet the biofuel obligation in 2016 from previous years.
-20% of the required certificates for 2016 were carried forward from 2014 and 2015 as allowed for under the BOS.
+The obligation increased further to 11.111% in January 2019 and to 12.360% in January 2020.
+There was a noticeable drop in the use of biofuels in 2018 and 2016.
+This was as a result of a feature of the scheme which allows participants to carry forward certificates from one year to the next.
 There was also a drop in the use of biofuels in 2012.
 The amount of biodiesel which was eligible for double certification increased from 58% in 2011 to 99% in that year.
 This substantially reduced the actual amount of biodiesel required to be placed on the market in order to satisfy the biofuel obligation.

-100% of biodiesel in 2016 and 2017 qualified for double certificates.
+100% of biodiesel since 2016 qualified for double certificates.

 Figure 9 shows the amount of liquid biofuels used in transport that are imported and produced indigenously.
 Indigenous liquid biofuel production has remained relatively constant since 2008, at between 20 and 30 ktoe per annum.
-This is in spite of increasing demand for liquid biofuels due to the BOS.
+This is in spite of increasing demand for liquid biofuels due to the Biofuels Obligation Scheme.
 All indigenous liquid biofuel used in transport has been in the form of biodiesel since 2009.
-20% of biodiesel supply in 2017 was from indigenous production.
-This meant that 16% of all liquid biofuels used in transport in 2017 were produced indigenously, with 84% imported.
+18% of biodiesel supply in 2018 was from indigenous production and with 82% imported.